Prisma schema filename. Convention: schema-{number}-{domain}.prisma where

-Final rationale for this component's composition.
+Final rationale cementing the component's structure.

 Array of table designs that will be included in this component's schema file.